 of course this may fail to apply on heavily customised graphs.

-custom user presets can be created and are located in ~/.config/vkdt/presets/
+custom user presets can be created and are located in ~/.config/vkdt/presets/.

-you can create your own preset by using the gui (default hotkey ctrl-o
+you can create your own preset by using the gui (default hotkey ctrl-o).

-if you'd rather use a text editor, you can also copy the .cfg
+if you'd rather use a text editor, you can also copy the .cfg of an image

-and delete all lines you don't want to be
+to ~/.config/vkdt/presets/ and delete all lines you don't want to be

 included in the preset.

-the default hotkey in darkroom mode is ctrl-p
+the default hotkey in darkroom mode is ctrl-p and will bring up the menu

 to select a preset from a list.